Home Department of Computer Science Department of Electrical and Computer Engineering Rice University

 Offices in Professional Societies and Associations

-• Member-at-Large, ACM SIG Governing Board Executive Committee, elected June 2008.
+• Member-at-Large, ACM SIG Governing Board Executive Committee, July 2008 to June 2010 (elected).
 The SIG Governing Board (SGB) has overall responsibility for the ACM's Special Interest Groups (SIGs).
 The SGB Exective Committee (SGB-EC) is elected by the SGB members.
+As Member-at-Large, I am serving as the Small SIG Advisor.

-• Member, ACM Distinguished Speakers Program Committee (formerly Distinguished Lectureship Program), since November 2005.
-Oversees and organizes ACM's international Distinguished Speakers Program; currently reviewing and re-designing of the entire program.
+• Member, ACM Distinguished Speakers Program Committee (formerly Distinguished Lectureship Program), November 2005 to January 2008.
+Oversees and organizes ACM's international Distinguished Speakers Program; reviewed and re-desiged entire program.

 • Treasurer and Executive Committee Member, ACM SIGMOBILE, The Special Interest Group on Mobile Computing and Communications, October 1997 to June 2005.
 Appointed position during SIGMOBILE formation as a new ACM SIG, October 1997 to June 2001, and then elected in first SIGMOBILE elections, July 2001.